 Jet black is a shade of black hair that is the darkest.
 It is a surprisingly flattering color and can complement most skin tones.
 This hue is also appealing because it has a shine to it, making your hair appear healthy and glossy.
 There are several ways to style jet-black hair to draw attention to your face.
 You can also add a softness to it by adding dark brown highlights.
 Place these strategically to draw the eye to the facial features.

 3. Black Hair with Blue Highlights

 Black hair can look great when paired with other colors, letting them pop against the dark base.
 A color that compliments black is blue hair, and adding highlights to the hair will give it depth and dimension.
-The right shade of blue can also make your hair appear shiny and is great for creating a subtle contrast.
+The right shade of blue can also make your hair appear shiny and create a subtle contrast.
 Bold hair colors are also expressive and can show the world your playful side or that you are not afraid to take risks.

 4. Solid Black Hair Color

 There are many ways to wear black hair, making it a stylish and popular choice for any woman.
 The color suits most skin tones and can be styled in various ways to show off your hair texture.
 The appeal of solid black hair is that it is a powerful color and can make a statement with minimal effort.
 It can have a shine to it when it hits the light, creating gorgeous, healthy-looking locks.

 5. Black Hair with Blonde Highlights